▶️ LISTEN TO THIS ARTICLE

 Picture two agents from different organizations trying to agree on a delivery timeline.
 Agent A says three days.
 Agent B says five.
 In a human negotiation, both sides would exchange reasoning, push back on assumptions, float compromises.
 In the current protocol stack, there's no standard way to express "I disagree and here's why."
 A2A's task model has states like "working," "completed," and "failed."
 It doesn't have "I think you're wrong."

 This isn't new.
-FIPA tried to solve it in the late 1990s with a formal Agent Communication Language defining 22 speech acts: inform, request, propose, reject.
+FIPA attempted to solve it in the late 1990s with a formal Agent Communication Language that defined speech acts including inform, request, propose, and reject.
 Platforms like JADE implemented it.
 Researchers studied it for a decade.
-Practitioners mostly ignored it, because formal performatives crushed the flexibility real-world systems needed.

 Twenty-Five Years Later, Same Gap